wescale/k8s-advanced-training/Authent & Authorisation/exercice 1/README.md

 # Create a namespace and inspect default serviceaccount

-- Create the namespace wsc-kubernetes-training-sa
+- Create the namespace `wsc-kubernetes-training-sa`
-- Each namespace has a default ServiceAccount, named default.
+- Each namespace has a default ServiceAccount, named `default`.
 Can you verify this for your namespace ?

 ```sh
 kubectl get sa --all-namespaces | grep default
  ```

-- Let’s inspect the ServiceAccount named default for your namespace
+- Let’s inspect the ServiceAccount named `default` for your namespace

 ```sh
 kubectl get sa default -n wsc-kubernetes-training-sa -o yaml